 Please visit each county Environmental Health page for specific county applications and requirements.

-Please contact the Environmental Health Office at the Columbus Department of Public Health at 706-321-6170 if you have questions regarding the ServSafe® Program.
 ServSafe® is a registered trademark of the National Restaurant Association Educational Foundation, and used under license by National Restaurant Association Solutions, LLC.

 Note: American National Standards Institute (ANSI) food safety certification approved exams can also be found on the ANSI website.